meet the people working in the T&R lab

 Caleigh is a graduate of the University of Regina, where she obtained a Bachelor of Arts Honours in Psychology with a minor in Justice Studies.
 Her research interests focus on how children begin to reason about morality and come to understand the thoughts and motives of others as they age.
 Caleigh has had the opportunity to work abroad in both The Netherlands and Australia before returning to Canada this summer.
 In her free time, she enjoys working on pottery, training for a marathon, and keeping up with new developments in psychological research.

-Victoria is finishing her undergraduate studies at the University of Winnipeg, majoring in Psychology.
+Victoria recently graduated from the University of Winnipeg with a Bachelor of Arts Honours in Psychology.
 Her research interests revolve around children’s reasoning of knowledge, conceptual development, and how people apply their mental organization to organize the real world.
-In the lab, she is currently contributing to a project that investigates how children hold testimony givers responsible for the outcomes of their testimony, depending on the speakers’ characteristics and specific settings.
+In the lab, she is currently contributing to a project that investigates how children hold testimony givers responsible for the outcomes of their testimony.
 In her free time, Victoria enjoys reading, attending live performances, and going on road trips within Manitoba.

 Cassidy is currently a fourth-year undergraduate student studying within the Psychology program at The University of Winnipeg.
 Her research interests focus on child development, specifically children’s learning styles, psychological well-being, and their beliefs about the future.
 Within the Thinking and Reasoning Lab, she is involved in a project examining children’s reasoning about future-oriented objects.
 In her free time, Cassidy enjoys reading, watching Winnipeg Jets hockey games, and spending time with her two dogs.